adcostanza/ts-rpc-http/README.md

 ![Coverage Status](https://img.shields.io/coveralls/github/adcostanza/ts-rpc-http/master.svg)

-This small set of utility makes it very easy to create an RPC API that is definined completely in TypeScript along with a generated client and optional automated api validation.
+This small set of utilies makes it very easy to create an RPC API that is definined completely in TypeScript along with a generated client and optional automated api validation.

 ## Motivation
 ### Type Hints